NoahHsu/noahhsu.github.io/docs/Software Engineering Blog/posts/spring-boot-3-1-docker-compose-support-intuitive-consistent-develop-run-tests-containers.md

 When a test needs to cover the dependency, it first comes up with the mock framework in a programmatic way.
 But it turns out to lose so many details because of the lack of real integration. such as

-1. The dialect and SQL execution difference between in-memory h2 DB and a real Mysql DB.
+1. The dialect and SQL execution difference between in-memory h2 DB and a real MySQL DB.
 2. Provide a mock Java object to make an API Client test lose the coverage of the JSON parsing process.

 so some of them start to use the TestContainer technic, to provide a real instance during unit tests.
 However,